Garden Sun™ Rose Description

 Garden Sun will add a wave of summer long color!
-A great companion to fragrant Coneflowers, Ornamental Grasses, and Knockout Roses
+An ideal companion to fragrant coneflowers, ornamental grasses, and roses

 Special Features: Blooms First Year, Cold Hardy, Disease Resistant, Easy Care, Fast Growing, Fragrant, Heat Tolerant, Long Blooming, Multi-Seasonal Interest, Reblooming, Season Extender

 - Botanical Name:

 - Common Name: